LOGICAL98/Caf-Fiend/README.md

 # Caf-Fiend
-This milestone 3 project is about creating a coffee shop app that allows customers to order and purchase.
-The owner of the coffee shop will be able to keep up with inventory and operations.
-MVP will be to get the customer to create an account that keeps up with their orders through out time, as well as the client.
+This milestone 3 project is about creating a coffee ordering app that allows customers to order and purchase coffee.
+The client of the coffee shop will be able to keep up with inventory and operations.
+MVP will be to get the customers to create an account that keeps up with their orders through out time, as well as the client.